maxmilton/stage1/README.md

 ## TODO

 - Add documentation about:
-  - Internal use of `innerHTML` — potencial risk of XSS etc.; never use `h` and `html` functions with untrusted input
+  - Internal use of `innerHTML` — potential risk of XSS etc.; never use `h` and `html` functions with untrusted input
     - In future we may have `Sanitizer.sanitizeFor(...)` which could be used to sanitize untrusted input
-      - It's unlikely we'll use it internally due to performance overhead but developers should definately sanitize input when untrusted before passing it in... although we could create light wrapper functions
+      - It's unlikely we'll use it internally due to performance overhead but developers should definitely sanitize input when untrusted before passing it in... although we could create light wrapper functions
       - <https://developer.mozilla.org/en-US/docs/Web/API/Sanitizer/sanitizeFor>
       - <https://developer.mozilla.org/en-US/docs/Web/API/HTML_Sanitizer_API>
   - New DOM utility functions